sonatype-nexus-community/iq-config-as-code/README.md

     python3 iq-apply-conf.py -f scrape/System-Config.json  -a <user>:<password> -u <protocol>://<hostname>:<port> -s True

     python3 iq-apply-conf.py -f scrape/All-Organizations-Config.json  -a <user>:<password> -u <protocol>://<hostname>:<port>

+    The iq-apply-config script will not override configuration pertaining to child organizations and applications.
+It will override 'Root' organization configuration!
+It imports the policies and in so doing invalidates all waivers that are currently applied.
+This behaviour is the same as that exhibited when uploading a new policy.json file. ** YOU HAVE BEEN WARNED! **

+    When on-boarding development teams, you may find the dev-team-onboarding-template.json file helpful.
+This provides the data-set that pertains to organisation and application configuration, aligned to recommended best practice.

+    If you are configuring Nexus Lifecycle for the first time, you may wish to 'apply' the sonatype-recommended-system-config.json and sonatype-recommended-root-configuration.json before on-boarding development teams.
+You will need to adjust the system config settings for LDAP and Email, but these defaults are a good prompt to tend to these important configuration items.

 Usage: iq-healthcheck [ARGS]...